Rethinking "Generic Programming" from the Origins of the STL

 // 输出: 1 2 3 4 5

-}This looks unremarkable, but think about it carefully — there isn't a single line of code inside std::sort's implementation that knows arr is an array.
-All it sees are two pointers (in this scenario, the iterators are pointers).
-It needs to perform ++, --, +=, -=, *, and < on these pointers — this is actually the complete requirement set for a RandomAccessIterator [5] cppreference, std::sort, RandomAccessIterator requirements (random access + dereference + comparison), plus the swap and move semantics of the value type, for the sort to work.
-This is exactly what Stepanov wanted back then.
+}This might seem unremarkable at first glance, but think about it carefully—there isn't a single line of code in the std::sort implementation that knows arr is an array.
+It only sees two pointers (in this scenario, iterators are pointers), and it needs to perform operations like ++, --, +=, -=, *, and < on them.
+This actually constitutes the complete set of requirements for a RandomAccessIterator [5] cppreference, std::sort, RandomAccessIterator requirements (random access + dereference + comparison), plus swap and move semantics for the value type, for the sort to function.
+This is exactly what Stepanov envisioned.

-Taking it a step further, let's try a custom type:
+Let's take this a step further and try a custom type:

 #include <algorithm>